 Benefits of Being Low Carb when Eating Out:

 I’m convinced that tastebuds do in fact change after being low carb for a long time.
 Sweets are sweeter, a plateful of carbs is unappealing as you envision the bloat and lethargy of tomorrow, and red wine stands in just fine for cocktails.
-I haven’t lost the taste for a good beer, but you get satiated so much faster that one beer every so often is a reward that feels like Christmas rather than a given.
-If cheat days are part of your program, add a martini and/or a dessert and you are living a very good life indeed.
+I haven’t lost the taste for a good beer, but you get satiated so much faster that one beer every so often on your cheat day is a reward that feels like Christmas rather than a given.

 Tips for Low Carb Stir Frys in General: